 - Complete the online Transition Nursing Program application.
-The application is currently closed for submissions.
-The Transition Nursing Program Application will be available from August 1, 2021, to September 10, 2021.
+The Transition Nursing Program Application will be available from August 1, 2021, to September 30, 2021.

 - When an Application Packet is complete with the minimum requirements, the Applicant will receive an email with instructions on how to take the TEAS (Test of Essential Academic Skills) Test, published by ATI Testing.

 - The TEAS Test can only be taken one time between August 1, 2021 and September 30, 2021.

 - Required minimum benchmarks

 - Math 60%